mezbauddin/mvp-wp-plugin/README.md

 - WordPress 6.5+
 - PHP 7.4+

-## � Installation from WordPress Plugin Directory
+## 📦 Installation from WordPress Plugin Directory

 Once approved, you'll be able to install this plugin directly from your WordPress dashboard:

-**Plugins → Add New → Search for "Microsoft MVP Link Tracker"**
+**Plugins → Add New → Search for "MVP Link Tracker"**

 Or download from: https://wordpress.org/plugins/mvp-wp-plugin